Meet the Team

 Dr. Jonathan Hoistad

-Dr. Jonathan Hoistad received a B.A. in Psychology from the University of Minnesota, an M.A. in Developmental Psychology, and a Doctorate in Clinical Psychology from the California School of Professional Psychology.
+Dr. Jonathan Hoistad received a B.A. in Psychology from the University of Minnesota, a M.A. in Developmental Psychology, and a Doctorate in Clinical Psychology from the California School of Professional Psychology.
 He is a licensed psychologist in both Minnesota and Wisconsin.
 His clinical practice includes consultation in behavioral health, family practice medicine, pre-surgery psychological evaluations, court consultation, school consultation, social service consultation, as well as teaching and supervision of psychology interns.
-Dr. Hoistad believes that working in partnership with his patents to provide care, compassion, and understanding creates the best outcomes for the services he provides.
+Dr. Hoistad believes that working in partnership with his patients to provide care, compassion, and understanding creates the best outcomes for the services he provides.

 Email me: firstname.lastname@example.org

 Evaluation of mental states and emotional functioning after trauma, stroke, and critical care incidents

 Court, Social Service, and School Consultation

 Director of Outreach + Intake Services

 My passion, people.
 I like to connect with people, especially when I have the chance to positively impact someone’s life.
 I have been with the Natalis Outcomes team since 2016, and love what I do day in and day out.
 When I am not in the office you can find me at the gym, playing tennis, or hanging out with my dog Cali.